 - Tecan liquid handler for 24, 48 and 96 well sitting/hanging drop crystallization condition optimization

 - RockMaker/Imager/Web for manual and statistical design, visualization and MARCO autoscoring of crystallization experiments monitored by visual, polarized and UV light

 - Synchrotron access to MAX IV and DIAMOND beamlines for diffraction data collection

-- Access to HPC and software for protein structure determination and visualization via PReSTO
+- Access to software for protein structure determination and visualization in a high performance compute environment via PReSTO

 PSF MX prices

 Starting in 2021 all Karolinska Institutet core facilities use a web-based software solution known as iLab where clients and customers can request services and book instruments after registration. iLab are also used for invoicing and Protein Science Facility entry pages are:

 Session 1: Mosquito, Phoenix and basic RockMaker/Imager/Web training